 The development came to a halt, but keen to keep this moving the family discussed with all contractors and came to an agreement to continue to work on the development until another source of funding was found.
 A mere six weeks later, Natwest Bank invested to fund the development.

 A new company name was then decided and “M&D Leisure” was registered on the 14th December 1994 with the theme park officially opening in 1996.
-The company then founded an Italian manufacturer named “Fabbri”.
+The company then found an Italian manufacturer named “Fabbri”.
 The first attraction purchased was “The Street Dancer” and they then went to purchase various different attractions for the theme park.

 By the late 90’s, the theme park was thriving and the company decided to build the inside arcade and then as an additional, “The Alona Hotel”.
 During this period, pop festivals were current within Scotland and the family decided to attend “T In The Park” with attractions, M&Ds Theme Park supported the organisers of the first “T In The Park” by holding the Public Entertainment Licence.
 This was the first attraction to be taken to an outdoor event, and unknown to them this was the start of the outdoor event industry.